Who can apply to the Master in Comparative Effectiveness Research?

 - Non-EU citizens

-You can register to a private health insurance fund or apply for the sécurité sociale (https://etudiant-etranger.ameli.fr/#/, top left corner to change the language).
+You must register to a private health insurance fund or apply for the sécurité sociale (https://etudiant-etranger.ameli.fr/#/, top left corner to change the language).
 You will need: an identity document, your student card or certificate, your bank details, a copy of your birth certificate (officially translated in French), a valid residence permit, and other documents depending on your country of origin.